prasanjit-/ml_notebooks/README.md

 # Machine Learning Deployment using AWS SageMaker

 ```
-Meant for self-learning ML on AWS Sagemaker
+This repo was created for self-learning ML on AWS Sagemaker
 Check for related blogs at [https://binpipe.blogspot.com]
 ```

-Code and associated files

 This repository contains code and associated files for deploying ML models using AWS SageMaker.
 This repository consists of a number of tutorial notebooks for various coding exercises, mini-projects, and project files.